jeremyosborne/ant_cities/README.md

 * In process
 - Not Started or on hold.

-* Components
-    * Add an inventory and iterentity trading component.
-        * Removing and deleting (garbage collecting) entities should become different steps.
-- Food as economy:
-    - new ants
-    - evolutionary advancements
-    - New food types
-- Ant-god controls:
-    - Hostility level
-    - Friendly index
-    - Helpful level
-    - Health minded ants or self sacrifice?
-    - Expansionn oriented or homebodies?
-    - Conversion or kill?
-- Evolutionary advancements
-    - vision increase (see food and enemies better)
-    - conversion capability
-    - Different Ant types
-    - The Swarm
 - User Interface
     - Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).